Languages of Ethiopia: Special status of Amharic

 Amharic has been the official working language of Ethiopian courts and its armed forces, trade and everyday communications since the late 12th century.
 Although now it is only one of the five official languages of Ethiopia, together with Oromo, Somali, Afar, and Tigrinya – until 2020 Amharic was the only Ethiopian working language of the federal government.
 Amharic is the most widely spoken and written language in Ethiopia.
 As of 2018, Amharic was spoken by 31.8 million native speakers in Ethiopia with over 25 million secondary speakers in the nation.

 Although additional languages are used, Amharic is still predominantly spoken by all ethnic groups in Addis Ababa.
 Additionally, three million emigrants outside of Ethiopia speak Amharic.
 Most of the Ethiopian Jewish communities in Ethiopia and Israel speak it too.

-In Washington DC, Amharic became one of the six non-English languages in the Language Access Act of 2004, which allows government services and education in Amharic.
+In Washington, D.C., Amharic became one of the six non-English languages in the Language Access Act of 2004, which allows government services and education in Amharic.

 Furthermore, Amharic is considered a holy language by the Rastafari religion and is widely used among its followers worldwide.